Barbara Ann Reynolds: Career

+Reynolds worked a social worker in Cleveland.

-She has written for the Cleveland Press, Ebony magazine, Chicago Today, and the Chicago Tribune, where she served as the Washington correspondent until 1980.
+In 1968, she was hired by the Cleveland Press.
+In 1969, she was hired by Ebony, where she was an assistant editor and the author of their monthly food column.
+That year, she briefly wrote for Chicago Today before moving to the Chicago Tribune, where she served as the Washington correspondent until 1980.
+She contributed a regular column to USA Today until 1996.'

 While at the Tribune she covered Jesse Jackson, with whom she at first had a close friendship.
 Later her relationship with Jackson took a more journalistic and professional tone, and she published the controversial and sometimes critical biography, which she later revisited as Jesse Jackson, America's David.
-She contributed a regular column to USA Today until 1996.

 Amongst other books, she wrote And Still We Rise: Interviews with 50 Black Role Models.
 In 1998, she released No, I Won’t Shut Up: 30 Years of Telling It Like It Is, that included a foreword by Coretta Scott King.
 In 2005, she published an autobiography, Out of Hell and Living Well.

-Along with writing about social issues that interest her, Reynolds currently serves as a Pentecostal minister in Washington, D.C.

 Personal life

-Reynolds was raised Catholic, attending St Cyprian School and Church in Columbus.
+Reynolds was born August 17, 1942 in Columbus, Ohio.

+She graduated from Howard University Divinity School in 1992, and was ordained in 1993.
+She went on to graduate from United Theological Seminary in 1997 with a Doctor of Ministry.
+She served as a minister at Mt.
+Calvary Baptist Church in Washington, D.C.